jeffy-j1623/dev-labs/html/html-doc-structure/README.md

 ---

+## 🚀 My Learning Experience

+- **Initial Challenge:**

+  - Understanding why the `<head>` section is crucial despite not displaying visible content.
+  - Then finally recognised as it is the tab name of any website.

+- **Breakthrough Moment:**

+  - Realizing how meta tags enhance accessibility, SEO, and responsiveness.

+- **Noteworthy Discovery:**
+  - The `lang` attribute in `<html>` improves usability for screen readers and search engines.
+  - I have explored regarding Reginal Languages websites
+  - With the curiosity I have made a [mini project](https://github.com/jeffy-j1623/dev-portfolio/blob/main/mini-projects/my-1st-tamil-webpage.html) on this.

 ## 📌 Summary

 The **basic structure of an HTML document** consists of the `DOCTYPE` declaration, the root `<html>` element, the `<head>` section for metadata, and the `<body>` section for visible content.
 This structure is the **foundation of web development**, and understanding it is crucial before moving on to advanced topics.